TheNuclearNexus/mal-sports/content/posts/2025-04-19-dukes-shutout-against-le.md

 * James Madison holds the advantage 3-2 in the all-time series over Southern Miss
 * ***Kylee Gleason*** is two hits away from hit 100.
+* JMU avoided any strikeouts at the plate for the third time this season.

 **Up Next**